St. Cloud State University

-St. Cloud State University (SCSU) is a public university in St. Cloud, Minnesota.
+St. Cloud State University (SCSU) is a public university in St. Cloud, Minnesota, United States.
 Founded in 1869, the university is one of the largest institutions in the Minnesota State Colleges and Universities system.
-Its enrollment in 2020 was approximately 16,000 students and it has over 120,000 alumni.
+In the fall of 2023, it enrolled 8,430 undergraduate and 2,084 graduate students.

 History

-St. Cloud State opened in 1869 as Third State Normal School.
-The school was one building, the Stearns House, a renovated hotel purchased by the state Legislature for $3,000.
-The five-member faculty was headed by Principal Ira Moore.
-Of the 53 original students, 43 were women.
-As the number of female students increased, Stearns House was completely transformed into a women's dormitory in 1874; male students organized a boarding club where they located a house near campus, overseen by a matron.
+St. Cloud State was founded in 1869 as the Third State Normal School.
+At the time, the school consisted of just one building, the Stearns House, a former renovated hotel purchased by the state Legislature for $3,000.
+The faculty included five members, led by Principal Ira Moore.
+Of the first 50 students, 40 were women.
+As more women enrolled and the Old Main building opened in early 1874, the Stearns House was fully converted into a women’s dormitory later that year.
+Male students later formed a boarding club and found a house near campus, which was supervised by a matron.

 In 1898, the school offered a junior college curriculum.
 In 1914, the school dropped its secondary education program.
 The Legislature authorized a name change in 1921 to St. Cloud State Teachers College.
-In 1957, the word "Teachers" was deleted.
+In 1957, the word "Teachers" was dropped.
 The first bachelor's degrees were awarded in 1925.
-Master's degree programs were first offered in 1953.

-In 1975, St. Cloud State became a university, comprising five colleges and a graduate school.
-In 1987, men's hockey became an NCAA Division I program.
-Two years later the team moved into a new two-rink arena called the National Hockey Center.
+In 1975, St. Cloud State became a university comprising five colleges and a graduate school.
 Applied doctoral degrees were first offered in 2007.

+Enrollment at St. Cloud State dropped from roughly 18,000 in 2010 to roughly 10,000 in 2024.
+Of these, only about 5,000 were traditional full-time students, the rest being part-time students, including about 2,500 students under 18 enrolled in PSEO courses.
+This steep decline led to financial problems including a net loss of $18 million in 2023 and a budget deficit of $14.4 million in 2024.
+This led the university to make severe budget cuts, including cutting 42 degree programs, 50 minors, 54 full-time faculty, 42 staff, four administrative positions, eliminating football, and heavily scaling back student events like homecoming.
+About 52% of the College of Education and Learning Design and 42% of the College of Liberal Arts programs were eliminated as part of this effort.
+To help slow the enrollment decline and increase revenue, the university signed a contract with Academic Partnerships to increase its online course offerings for nontraditional students.
+It also plans to remove numerous unused buildings and structures to decrease management costs.